bartificer/programming-by-stealth/docs/pbs87.md

 The value to the right of the `yield` keyword will be returned by `.next()`, and the `yield` operation will evaluate to value passed to `.next()`.
 In this case that means that the value passed to `.next()` will get stored in the variable `incBy`.

-To use this generator function we first create a generator object with it, and we can then read out the current value by calling `.next()` with no arguments, and update the value by calling `.next()` with a number as the only argument.
+To use this generator function, we first create a generator object with it.
+We can then read out the current value by calling `.next()` with no arguments, and update the value by calling `.next()` with a number as the only argument.

-Because a generator function does not even start to execute until the first time `.next()` is called, the first call `.next()` cannot be connected to a `yield` statement, so, any value passed to it will vanish into the ether.
+Because a generator function does not even start to execute until the first time `.next()` is called, the first call `.next()` cannot be connected to a `yield` statement.
+Any value passed to it will vanish into the ether.
 For this reason we need to _prime the pump_ on our accumulator by calling `.next()` once after we create it:

 ```javascript
 // create a fresh accumulator